 Marc Jacobs, founded in 1984, is a major brand in the world of luxury fashion.
 This iconic brand, named after its founder, chose a minimalistic and clear sans-serif design for its logo.

 The Marc Jacobs emblem, in its simplicity, resonates with many due to its understated elegance.
-Not only does the font convey the ethos of the brand, but also the careful design of the space between the letters.
+Not only does the font convey the brand’s ethos, but the space between the letters is also carefully designed.
 This careful design choice gives the logo a sense of stability and solidity, further reinforcing the brand’s message of timeless sophistication.
-For decades, this logo has epitomized not only fashion but also consistent quality and style.
+This logo has epitomized fashion, consistent quality, and style for decades.

 Mulberry (United Kingdom)